Sohxn/Sohxn/README.md

 # About Me:
 Hi, I'm Sohan.<br>I am a CS and Systems Engg grad.
 I love to work on a wide range of web apps.
-I am also am a 3D artist and love working with 3D models in websites and apps.
+I am also a 3D artist and love working with 3D models in websites and apps.
 <br/>
 I use Arch btw